Slow and steady wins the race, right? We are decorating a little at a time, and it's actually kind of fun. It's something new every day.

 2. Coffee - So many delightful ways to drink it and so tasty!
 I love to drink it iced in the summer and hot in the winter.

 3. Cell phones - You have no idea how happy I am that I can carry my phone around and not worry that I'm going to miss a call from Greg who is currently deployed.
 I would probably lay down and cry if he called the house and I wasn't home to get it.

-4. Dishwasher - I got a new dishwasher in February after being without for over a year and I still love it so much!
+4. Dishwasher - I got a new dishwasher in February after being without for ages, and I still love it so much!
 It makes cooking and washing dishes so much easier.

 5. Pasta - Not only is it delicious but it has helped me countless times to stretch a pound of ground beef to feed a big family.

-7. Ceiling fans - You just can't spend a summer in Texas without ceiling fans.
+7. Ceiling fans - You just can't spend a summer in the south without ceiling fans.
 Whoever invented them has my undying gratitude.
 They stay out of the way and make sleeping in a too warm house possible.
 I wish I had one in the kitchen.

 9. The internet - it has made everything so much easier: research, homework, paying bills, keeping in touch with old friends, you name it.